Skip to content

 *(D) = Default partition

 On Hyperion, we conceptualize a partition as a set of nodes to which we can associate a Quality of Service (QoS).
-As such, we only have two partitions, being one the general partition that encompasses all nodes for public or general use, and the preemption partition, which exhibits distinct behavior that we will elaborate on later.
+As such, we have the general partition that encompasses all nodes for public or general use, the preemption partition, which exhibits distinct behavior that we will elaborate on later in the Special partition: the "preemption" partition section down below.
 This preemption partition includes all nodes exclusively designated for use by their respective ownership groups.
+And the preemption-gpu partition, which behavior is explained on the Special partition: the "preemption-gpu" partition section.

-Having explained this, users must select one of the following QoSs when submitting a job:
+Having explained this, users must select one of the following QoSs when submitting a job on the general and preemption partitions:

 QoS Priority MaxWall MaxNodesPU MaxJobsPU MaxSubmitPU MaxTRES